With 5 fresh COVID-19 cases, 22 infected so far in Mumbai’s Dharavi

 Among the five two are women.
 One of them, aged 29, is the wife of a doctor who tested positive earlier in Vaibhav Nagar, while the other, aged 31, is a resident of the Kalyanwadi locality.

-Two people who figure in the list of police whoreturned from Markaz (Tablighi Jamaat's event at itsheadquarters in Nizamuddin, Delhi) were also found positive," said a senior BMC official.
+Two people who figure in the list of police who returned from Markaz (Tablighi Jamaat's event at its headquarters in Nizamuddin, Delhi) were also found positive," said a senior BMC official.

 He said one of them was a resident of Dr Baliga Nagar, while the other is from PMGP colony.